How Is Alcohol Removed From Wine? The Winemaker Method

 You can't always tell from the label.
 But there are signals:

 Producer reputation.
-Long-established AF-focused producers (Jung, Pierre Chavin, Leitz, Torres) have had decades to refine their process.
+Long-established AF-focused producers (Carl Jung, Pierre Chavin, Leitz, Torres) have had decades to refine their process.
 Newer entrants vary wildly.

 Ingredient list length.
 A short list (wine, grape juice, CO2) is a promising sign.
 A long list (multiple sweeteners, flavourings, preservatives) points to heavy post-processing compensation.

 Sugar content per serving.
-Under 2g per 100ml is lean.
-Over 5g often means sugar is doing heavy lifting that the base wine couldn't.
+As a rough editorial guide, under 2g per 100ml suggests a lean style; over 5g often means sugar is doing heavy lifting the base wine couldn't.
+There's no regulatory threshold here; the bands are our own benchmarks based on tasting across the category.

 Price.
-AF wine done well is expensive — the base wine costs nearly as much as the full-strength version, and the dealcoholisation adds cost on top. £3 supermarket AF wines rarely use premium processes.
+AF wine done well is expensive.
+The base wine costs nearly as much as the full-strength version, and the dealcoholisation adds cost on top.
+Cheap supermarket bottles rarely use premium processes.

 The Bottom Line

-How is alcohol removed from wine?
-With a combination of spinning cone columns, vacuum distillation and membrane methods, each chosen to preserve as much of the original character as possible.
 The best producers run their wines through gentle, low-temperature processes with careful aroma recovery.
-With wine, the dealcoholisation process is a quality-limiting step in its own right — even the gentlest technology has costs.
+With wine, the dealcoholisation process is a quality-limiting step in its own right; even the gentlest technology has costs.
 The worst producers strip the alcohol aggressively and paper over the damage with grape juice and sugar.